Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Exploring Hercules Temple and The Mosque

-So regardless of how I got in here – I had a Jordan Pass – I didn’t need to sneak in here lol.
-It would have been free but anyway – it is an amazing place.
-If anyone thinks its only Petra that has all the unbelievable ancient sites they couldn’t be more wrong.
+So regardless of how I got in here – I had a Jordan Pass – I didn’t need to sneak in here lol, but anyway – it is an amazing place.
+If anyone thinks its only Petra in Jordan that has all the unbelievable ancient sites they couldn’t be more wrong.
+You have somewhere here that is steeped in history.

-I was so glad I come to see both places.
-It was quite a walk up but whilst I’m still young and fit enough to do this I definitely relish in this.
+I was so glad I come to see both places (The Roman Theater and Citadel).
+It was quite a walk up and most definitely, whilst I’m still young and fit enough to do this I am always up for the long hike.

 The Citadel itself gives a great view over the city.
 The structures here are just so fascinating.
 You think how old they really are?
 You just have so many questions in your head.
-The mueseum here is worth a look around as well and you have facilities up here like a coffee shop and toilets etc.
+The Citadel museum here is worth a look around whilst your up here and also, you have facilities up like a coffee shop and toilets etc.

 My Next Day in Amman